metabase/metabase/docs/administration-guide/databases/oracle.md

 ```

 Finally, you can choose a custom plugins directory if the default doesn't suit your needs by setting the environment variable `MB_PLUGINS_DIR`.

+#### When running from Docker

+The process for adding plugins when running via Docker is similar, but you'll need to mount the `plugins` directory.
+Refer to instructions [here](../../operations-guide/running-metabase-on-docker.md#adding-external-dependencies-or-plugins) for more details.